 respectively.
-When $|t_{i,1}|$ is large, the correlation of the proposed CSM model does not change (except for its sign), while those of the two models decrease to zero.
-It is the proposed model that can realize the separation of latent variables and model parameters, thus enables the simplification of the proof of posterior robustness.
+When $|t_{i,1}|$ is large, the correlation of the proposed CSM model is unchanged (except for its sign), whereas those of the two models are reduced to zero.
+With this structure, the proposed model can realize the separation of latent variables and model parameters, thus simplifying the proof of posterior robustness.